macartan/macartan.github.io/_pages/teaching/how-to-write.md

 * Bottom line: It’s often useful and legitimate to give the bottom line of a table at the bottom of the table: “Table shows that there is no evidence that democracy causes growth”

-# References
+# 6. References

 General pointers

 * The bibliography should contain an entry for every work cited---including websites---and should contain entries *only* for work cited.
 * There are *lots* of rules around correct  formatting in the text and at the end.
 Plus there are different sets of rules.
-* You should get this right but you shouldn't lose time.
+You should outsource this work to a tool not lose time getting this right.
 * References in sentences either have the year in parentheses or the year and last name in parentheses.
 They should include page references when possible.
 * For references to specific claims include page numbers.
 * Only include references you have read.
+* Check your biases: are you citing mostly friends, coethnics, men, seniors... are you giving credit where credit is due?

 In markdown enter like this: